yukikongju/Music-Downloader/README.md

 ## [Features](#features)

 Main Features:
+- [X] Check if songs is already downloaded before downloading it
 - [X] Download Songs from Youtube Playlist
-- [X] Check if songs is already downloaded before downloading it
+- [ ] Download Songs from Spotify Playlist
+- [ ] Copy Playlist from Youtube to Spotify
+- [ ] Copy Playlist from Spotify to Youtube

 More:
-- [ ] Download Songs from Spotify Playlist
 - [ ] Download Books
 - [ ] Download Movies